 Timid: Speaker upon speaker attacked the GOP’s plans.
 What are the Democrats’ plans?
 Are there any?

-Disappointing: That speech screamed of calculation rather than leadership; a calculation that avoiding specifics is the safest route.
-My problem is not only with how that’s boring, I fear that it portends an administration out of gas; “drifting” as Paul Ryan accused last week.
+Disappointing: That speech screamed of calculation – avoiding specifics as the safest route – rather than leadership.
+My problem is not only with how boring the speech was.
+I fear that it portends an administration out of gas; “drifting” as Paul Ryan accused last week.
 “Elect us or you’ll get the Republicans.”
 Is that it?